memfault/interrupt/_drafts/cortexm-rtos-context-switching.md

 There are several different strategies but a common pattern an RTOS will follow when creating a new task is to initialize the task stack to look like it had been context switched out by the scheduler.
 Then to start the scheduler itself by triggering a SVC exception with the `svc` instruction.
-This way the starting a thread is nearly identical to context switching to a thread.
+This way starting a thread is nearly identical to context switching to a thread.

 During initialization you will also usually find a couple extra configuration settings such as:

-- Configuration as to whether or not tasks operate at **privileged** or **unprivileged** level
+- Configuration as to whether or not tasks operate at privileged or unprivileged level
 - **FP Extension** configuration (i.e whether or not the FPU is enabled and what context stacking schema to use).
 For example, the port used in the example does the following FPU configuration: